jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 ![diagram](README-diagram.PNG)

-In the fields of health informatics and health services research, health insurance claims data are a valuable source to answer questions about health care access and financing.
+In the fields of health informatics and health services research, health insurance claims data are a valuable resource to help answer questions about health care access and financing.
 However, claims data in the real world often contains both sensitive (protected health information) and proprietary (trade secrets) elements.
 For most students and educators seeking opportunities to learn how to use claims data, there are few available sources for practice.

 To help with this problem, [__claimsdb__](https://github.com/jfangmeier/claimsdb) 📦 provides easy access to a sample of health insurance enrollment and claims data from the [Centers for Medicare and Medicaid Services (CMS) Data Entrepreneurs’ Synthetic Public Use File (DE-SynPUF)](https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF), as a set of relational tables or as an in-memory database using [DuckDB](https://duckdb.org/).
 All the data is contained within a single package, so users do not need to download any external data.
 This package is inspired by and based on the [starwarsdb](https://github.com/gadenbuie/starwarsdb) package.